 Hence, in simple words, the above analytical solution is NOT SCALABLE!

-The solution to this problem is the “Vectorized Form of the OLS Solution,” which will be discussed in detail in a follow-up article (Part 2 of this article), with sections 7 & 8.
+The solution to this problem is the “Vectorized Form of the OLS Solution,” which I will discuss in detail in a follow-up article (Part 2 of this article), covering sections 7 & 8.

 In conclusion, the OLS method is a powerful tool for estimating the parameters of a linear regression model.
 It is based on minimizing the sum of squared differences between the predicted and actual values.

-Hope you like the article and understand the Ordinary Least Squares (OLS) regression, commonly referred to as the OLS model, which is a statistical technique used for estimating the relationships among variables.
+I hope you enjoy the article and gain a clear understanding of the Ordinary Least Squares (OLS) regression, commonly referred to as the OLS model.
+This statistical technique estimates the relationships among variables.
 OLS linear regression minimizes the sum of squared differences, providing a robust method for predictive analysis in various fields.

 Some of the key takeaways from the article are as follows: